 Ten Thousand Waves Spa

 Ten Thousand Waves is a Japanese-inspired spa retreat about ten minutes from downtown Santa Fe.
-Modeled after the Onsen resorts of Japan, the spa offers a wide range of treatments, including private and communal hot springs, cold plunges, saunas, massages, facials and more.
+Inspired by traditional Japanese onsen resorts, the spa offers a wide range of treatments—from private and communal hot springs to cold plunges, saunas, massages, facials, and more.

-We regretfully did not book appointments in advance, and by the time we arrived, Ten Thousand Waves was fully booked.
+We regretfully didn’t book appointments in advance, and by the time we arrived, the spa was fully booked.
 While we didn’t get to experience the Onsen facilities, we did end our day with a great meal at Izanami.
-Located on the retreat grounds, the Japanese restaurant is known for serving some of the best sushi in the area.
+Located on the retreat grounds, the Japanese restaurant features some of the best sushi in the area.

 Cafe Pasqual’s